mue/mue/README.md

 [Turbomarshmello](https://github.com/turbomarshmello) - Portions of original code, name idea. ~~pls don't ban me i gave credit~~

 [Pexels](https://pexels.com) - Stock photos used

+[Stack Overflow](https://stackoverflow.com) - Small code snippets, links to original can be found commented in the files where they are used